jasonscotch/AnimatedTextGitDemo/README.md

 # AnimatedTextGitDemo
-This is a sad demo repo to demonstrate Git/Github Workflow.
+This is a sad little demo repo to demonstrate Git/Github Workflow.